Jung

 At the very heart of psychoanalysis is the issue of transference- counter transference.
 Transference is a technical term describing a somewhat mysterious phenomenon that occurs when the patient 'transfers' their relationship with one or both of their parents onto the psychoanalyst.
-We are dealing with this topic in the November Foundation Module, and I want to share just a little about it with you.
 When we say they 'transfer' this relationship, what is meant is that, this is done unconsciously.
-On...
+On the surface the relationship consciously is between patient and psychoanalyst, however underpinning this conscious relatedness is another unconscious relatedness, between the patient...

 Why Sandplay therapy?